gecio/gecio.github.io/docs/_optimist/guided_tour/step24/index.en.md

 -------

 In the previous steps we've learnt some interesting parts.
-Next, let's have a look at the [Ocatavia Loadbalancer] (https://wiki.openstack.org/wiki/Octavia).
+Next, let's have a look at the [Ocatavia Loadbalancer](https://wiki.openstack.org/wiki/Octavia).
 Octavia is an open source, operator-scale load balancing solution designed to work with OpenStack.
 Octavia accomplishes its delivery of load balancing services by managing a fleet of virtual machines -known as amphorae— which it spins up on demand.
 In the end, in these amphoras runs a [HAproxy](https://www.haproxy.com/).